vcjain/jenkins_tomcat_demo/README.md

 - Add "Deploy to Container" Plugin
 - Please add tomcat-manager as a credentials in jenkins.
 Use the username and password define for manager while configuring tomcat above.
 - PLease allow traffic from Jenkins Machine, by adding Jenkins IP address for all ports in the tomcat machine security group
+- Add String parameter TOMCAT_IP to the Job